top of page

 OUR SOCIETY

-The Story of our
+The Story of our Historical Society

 The Agassiz-Harrison Historical Society was first established in 1979 when a group of people interested in forming a historical society were meeting in Harrison Hot Springs - they named the group the Harrison Lake Historical Society.
 Shortly after the group moved meetings to Agassiz, where most of the members lived.
 By 1982 the society incorporated as a non-profit organization and the name was changed to the Agassiz-Harrison Historical Society.
 In the 1980's the society was given a small space in the District of Kent office where they undertook administration, displayed artefacts and ran a mini museum.